eckozero/CLIc/README.md

 capture built into the collision detection though, and now Knights can't capture Kings (although they're the only piece that can't...)

+Pawn capture is not as stable as I thought.
+I can't get it to play nicely with collision detection.

 Known bugs/issues as at 24/10/13: